HoxtonAi Control Room introduction

 Monitors.

-Monitors are coming soon, to replace spaces.
-Monitors will make it easier to setup and manage your people counting and occupancy solutions.
+Monitors are a new concept to replace spaces.
+Monitors make it easier to setup and manage your people counting and occupancy solutions.

 Email customer support